 To Illustrate, Shahrukh Khan has file trademark application in all of the trademark classes.
-Whereas, Google, Apple and Disney chose classes which they considered relevant for their product as per its description.
+Whereas, Google, Apple and Disney chose classes which they considered relevant for their product.

-Description of your product will determine whether the trademark examiner will consider your brand to be confusingly similar to the mark that is registered in a different class.
-Hence it is recommended to enlist the help of a trademark examiner who is well versed with the trademark registration process and drafting of the application.
+Description of your product will determine whether the trademark examiner will consider your brand to be confusingly similar to the mark already registered.
+Hence, it is recommended to enlist the help of a trademark expert who is well versed with the trademark registration process and drafting of the application.

 Nice classification may be extremely useful but completely relying on the class number is never a good idea.
 The reason is that there is some degree of overlap between the classes.